-Julie Broadhurst, the Administrator, manages the day to day activities of the Settlement working within the guidelines laid down by the board of trustees.
-However, any major concerns must firstly be relayed to the chairperson who may then require a view from all
+The Administrator manages the day to day activities of the Settlement working within the guidelines laid down by the board of trustees.
+However, any major concerns must firstly be relayed to the chairperson who may then require a view from all trustees.